 To get drugs not covered by the plan, you must pay for them yourself.
 We will not pay for the drugs listed in this section.
 NH Healthy Families will not cover drugs in the following situations:

-- You are eligible for Medicare and Medicare Part D, whether you are enrolled or not.
-NH Healthy Families will not cover drugs covered by Medicare Parts A, B, or D if you are eligible for Medicare coverage. - The drug is purchased outside of the United States or its territories. - A drug is for an off-label use and the use is not supported in a recognized publication. ("Off-label use" is any use of the drug other than that indicated on the drug label approved by the FDA.
+- NH Healthy Families will not cover Part D drugs if you are enrolled in Medicare Parts A, B, C (Medicare Advantage), or D. - The drug is purchased outside of the United States or its territories. - A drug is for an off-label use and the use is not supported in a recognized publication. ("Off-label use" is any use of the drug other than that indicated on the drug label approved by the FDA.
 Recognized publications are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.)
 (For members aged 21 years and older, an exception may apply for medically necessary off-label use prescriptions.)